 The loop starts at Elbow Coulee to Poorman Creek, climb Black Pine Lake to Buttermilk Creek and finish on Thompson Ridge.
 Challenging gravel loop with lots of elevation change, a mix of valley views and quiet forested riding.
 Electric assist bikes allowed.

 Winthrop to Carlton + Beaver Creek + Balky Hill

 Winthrop Valley Loop

 A challenging ride with lots of elevation gain in the first half giving you sweeping view of Mt.
 Gardiner and the valley, followed by quiet forested roads on the return.
-Start at Gunn Ranch Rd making for the Community Trail, then take Wolf Creek Rd Loop.
+From the shop, take West Chewuch to Rendezvous/Gunn Ranch Rd. making for the Community Trail, then take Wolf Creek Rd Loop.
+Electric assist bikes allowed.

 The Evergreen Mountain Bike Alliance-Methow Chapter has been steadily improving the trails up at the Chickadee trailhead.
 Trail work parties are the second Sunday of every month.
 Join Us!